 Learn more here about eligibility requirements for an annual low-dose CT scan (LDCT) to screen for lung cancer.

 The Pulmonary Nodule Clinic consists of a multidisciplinary team of specialists, including radiation oncologists, medical oncologists, thoracic surgeons, thoracic radiologists and pulmonologists, who meet to review each patient scheduled for that day's clinic.
 The team works to develop a follow-up care plan following the review of your scans and medical history.

 - The Pulmonary Nodule Clinic takes place at the Mass General Cancer Center on Friday afternoons in the Yawkey Center for Outpatient Care, 7th floor, Suite 7B.

 - You will speak with our Access Nurse to schedule your appointment and discuss any questions you have.
 She will ask you some questions about your medical history and about any prior scans you may have had.
-If you had scans outside of the Partners network, we will request those imaging studies to be sent to us for review.
+If you had scans outside of Mass General Brigham, we will request those imaging studies to be sent to us for review.

 - There is no special preparation for your appointment, as it is a consultation with one of our specialists.
 There will not be any additional procedures performed on this day.